bmann/jekyll-mentions/README.md

 ## Advanced

 _This is the documention for a new feature, [support per-@ overrides](https://github.com/bmann/jekyll-mentions/issues/1).
-This repo and _
+This repo and its issues is where this will be worked on, and then a PR will be made to upstream_

 You can configure per-@ overrides and extended information in your `_data` folder.